doda25-team15/operation/ACTIVITY.md

 - Jimmy:
   Created the organization, repositories and board for the project.
 Initialized the model-service repository and added a workflow for training the model.

 - Emīls:
   pushed project template to app

+- Riya:
+  Updated the project template to include the frontend in the app repository and the backend in the model-service repository

 ### Week 2 (Nov 17-23)